Best Ways to Clean & Sanitize Silver Nipple Shields

 Even though silver has natural antimicrobial properties, regular deep cleaning is still necessary to keep your nipple shields in top shape.
 I like to do this once a week (or more if I notice any buildup).
 Here’s my tried-and-true method:

-Final Drying Step – Pat them dry with a soft cloth and leave them to air dry completely before using them again.
+- Final Drying Step: Pat them dry with a soft cloth and leave them to air dry completely.

 Extra Tips & Tricks